Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Orbital evolution

 As in \citet{Gomes_Correia_2023}, we adopt $Q_0=8\,000$ as a suitable value for the tidal dissipation in Uranus for the remainder of this study and also in Paper~II.
 From Eq.\,(\ref{eqQfactor}), we compute $\dt_0 \approx 0.62$~s.
-Actually, the exact dissipation rate depends on the product $\klU \, \dt_0$ (Eq.\,(\ref{eq:semi_major_axis_tidal_evolution})).
-As in previous studies, in the present work we adopt $\klU = 0.104$ \citep{Gavrilov_Zharkov_1977}, which translates into
+Actually, the exact dissipation rate depends on the product $\klU \, \dt_0$ (Eq.\,(\ref{eq:semi_major_axis_tidal_evolution})), which translates into

 In Fig.~\ref{fig:MMR_crossing}\,b, we also show the backwards tidal evolution of the mean motion ratios for $Q_0=8\,000$.
 From Eq.\,(\ref{eq:semi_major_axis_tidal_evolution}) we then estimate that the 5/3~MMR between Ariel and Umbriel was crossed about 640~Myr ago, with